EastEnders Live Week: Critical response

 Thursday's episodes were described by the Guardian's Hannah Verdier as so much more than just unleashing the whodunnit.
-Verdier noted that the Fox sisters had their finest moment in a furious confrontation in the Vic.
+Verdier noted that the Fox sisters had their finest moment in a furious confrontation in The Queen Vic.
 Danny Dyer was described as on form by Verdier and noted that the character of Kat provided light to his shade.
 She also commented that the most shocking revelation of the night was that Kathy Beale was alive.
 Following Friday's live episode Verdier noted, that every cast member had performed a blinder and that one could forget that it was live.
 However she felt that the end was cheesy drawing attention away from the Beale house.
 On the week as a whole she notes that critics may not be a fan of the Lucy reveal, especially if the Beale family get away with it but for fans it had everything that one wanted from the show.
-Chris Bennon in the Independent noted that Adam Woodyat "excelled more than ever" in a role he has played for 30 years.
+Chris Bennon in the Independent noted that Adam Woodyatt "excelled more than ever" in a role he has played for 30 years.
 He also commented that a special mention was needed for Eliot Carrington, who is only 12, who held his own against senior actors in this tricky environment.
 Writing for the Metro online, Vicky Prior, stated that producers were not far wrong when they said that the square would never be the same again in the buildup to the week.
-Prior states that Woodyat's performance was of the type only seen by those who are Knights or Dames.
+Prior states that Woodyatt's performance was of the type only seen by those who are Knights or Dames.
 She also praised Mimi Keene and Eliot Carrington, calling the pair outstanding and that they seemed unfazed that the programme was live.
 Prior also praised Dominic Treadwell-Collins for turning the show around and making the 30th Anniversary a success.